Image Renderer

 The simulation behavior is similar to the MicroUI C Module for the Embedded side.

-The Front Panel defines support of the drawers based on Java service loader.
+The Front Panel defines support for the drawers based on the Java service loader.

 The default implementation can draw images with a standard format.